“There are no threats for Linux servers. Aren’t they built to be secure?”

 There is a common belief that Linux servers are more secure and less vulnerable than Windows servers.

-Although there is some truth in the belief, the reality is that Linux servers (and the applications they host) also have vulnerabilities and by ignoring this, you are putting your business at unnecessary risk.
+Although there is some truth in the belief, the reality is that Linux servers need protection (and the applications they host) and by ignoring this you are putting your business at unnecessary risk.

 Widespread and increasing use